pegasystems/web-components-sdk/README.md

 If the `MediaCo` app was imported to your Infinity server, a `MediaCoOAuth` OAuth 2.0 Client Registration record will have been imported as well.
 That record's clientId is currently referenced within sdk-config.json.
 However, you can create your own OAuth 2.0 Client Registration record using the following procedure:
    * Create a new "Security/OAuth 2.0 Client Registration" record for your app
-   * You might name it the same name as your applicaion
+   * You might name it the same name as your application
    * Specify "Public" for the type of client (as browser apps are not able to prevent any "Client secret" from being compromised)
    * Select "Authorization Code" for the Grant type
-   * Add a RedirectURI value based on the url used to access the deployed Web Components SDK (e.g., http://localhost:3501/auth.html)
+   * Add a RedirectURI value based on the URL used to access the deployed Web Components SDK (e.g., http://localhost:3501/auth.html)
    * Enable the "Enable proof code for pkce" option
-   * Set the "Access token lifetime" for how long you want the logged in session to last.
-Pega does not presently support the ability to referesh the token (for Public clients), so the user will have to reauthenticate again after this interval.
+   * Set the "Access token lifetime" for how long you want the logged-in session to last.
+Pega does not presently support the ability to refresh the token (for Public clients), so the user will have to reauthenticate again after this interval.
    * Enter the appropriate values within **sdk-config.json**

 <br>